-\paragraph{Materials} Participants were told a story of a scientific experiment testing different substances to produce an effect (either to make animals sleepy or make plants grow tall).
+Participants were told a story of a scientific experiment testing different substances to produce an effect (either to make animals sleepy or make plants grow tall).
 Our cover stories were constructed so that the potential cause could have some plausible intuitive mechanism that could give rise to the property (e.g., a naturally occurring herb causing animals to be sleepy).
-The two cover stories can be seen in Table 2.
+The two cover stories can be seen in Table 3.

-Participants were then shown \enquote{previous experimental results}, which followed one of four distributions.
+Participants were then shown \enquote{previous experimental results}, which followed one of four distributions represented as a table of numbers.
 In two of the conditions, participants saw results that came from a single underlying distribution (\emph{common} conditions).
 In one of these conditions, all causes produced a strong effect (average efficacy approximately 98\%; the \emph{common strong} condition).
 In the second of these conditions, all causes produced a weak effect (average efficacy approximately 20\%; the \emph{common weak} condition).
 The two other conditions used distributions in which some experiments resulted in either no or very few successes (i.e., produced 0, 1, or 2 successes), and others that either had strong or weak effects as above.
-These are the \emph{rare strong} and \emph{rare weak} conditions.
+These are the \emph{rare strong} and \emph{rare weak} distributions.